Indonesia 2014 ""125 years Paleoanthropological Institute Indonesia"

 125 years Paleoanthropological Institute Indonesia on stamps of Indonesia 2014

-Paleoanthropology, interdisciplinary branch of anthropology concerned with the origins and development of early humans.
+Paleoanthropology, the interdisciplinary branch of anthropology concerned with the origins and development of early humans.
 It is the study of ancient humans as found in fossil hominid evidence such as fossilized bones and footprints.

 The following text is based on the text from the brochure included in the FDC with some notes added by the author of the website.